usgs/hazdev-broker/java/README.md

 **Configuration**

 An [example consumer client configuration file](config/consumerclient/consumerclient.config) is provided with the Hazdev-Broker Jar.
-Important configuration entries are as follows:
+Important consumer configuration entries are as follows:

 Required Configuration:
 * FileExtension - Specifies the file extension to use.